 Jefferson Public Radio won for April Erlich’s Hard News report on how drought in the Klamath Basin is affecting daily life: “Homes lose running water in Klamath Basin as they compete with farmers, ranchers.”

-KEPW 97.3, The Corporation for Public Community Newspapers, and Everyone Village teamed up to produce the hyperlocal news service, Eugene Community Newswire, which won the regional award for Digital news with extensive reporting on Eugene’s housing and homelessness crisis.
+KEPW 97.3, The Corporation for Public Community Newspapers, and Everyone Village teamed up to produce the hyperlocal news service, Whole Community News, which won the regional award for Digital news with extensive reporting on Eugene’s housing and homelessness crisis.
 The award-winning website was designed by podcast Executive Producer Joshua Kielas.

 Other regional winners included: